 Active Cypher Solution:

-Instead of believing everything behind the corporate firewall is safe, the AC Zero Trust security model assumes breach and verifies each request as though it originates from an uncontrolled network.
-Regardless of where the request originates or what resource it accesses, Zero Trust teaches us to “never trust, always verify.”
+Instead of believing everything behind the corporate firewall is safe, the Active Cypher data loss prevention security model assumes breach and verifies each request as though it originates from an uncontrolled network.
+Regardless of where the request originates or what resource it accesses, based on the Zero Trust teachings of “never trust, always verify.”

-Whether the data is encrypted with AES or Quantum Encryption Standard, AC protects the symmetric keys with Key-Encryption-Key (KEK) asymmetric, PKI-based distribution and protection mechanism that is tied to the X.509 RSA 2048, Permission Device Network topology.
+Active Cypher protects the symmetric keys with Key-Encryption-Key (KEK) asymmetric, PKI-based distribution and protection mechanism that is tied to the X.509 RSA 2048, permissioned device network topology.

 All Key Creation, Wrapping, Distribution, and Session Life is automated and running within the Azure Tenant of the customer.
-Attribute Based Access Control is tied to key usage with repeated Identity and Authentication verifications performed dynamically; based on device, user identity, and the Microsoft Graph Security API, in an information exchange process that does not involve the user, or any external application.
+Attribute Based Access Control is tied to key usage with repeated Identity and authorization verifications performed dynamically; based on device, user identity, and the Microsoft Graph Security API, in an information exchange process that is not dependent on inputs from the user, or external application.

 All key access and management are governed within your Azure Tenant.
-No third party has access to your keys, not even us.
-During deployment, Active Cypher creates a secured Private Cloud.
-We only track the number of keys licensed to the client.
+No third party has access to your keys, not Microsoft, not even us.
+During deployment, Active Cypher creates a secured Private Cloud for each client.
 Once the installation completes, we have no other access or connection to the client’s cloud.
-The owner of the Azure subscription is the only person to hold the keys.
+The owner of the Azure subscription is the only entity to hold the keys.